-The Human Resources major will be offered primarily through the Westminster College departments of Business Administration, Psychology, Leadership, Education, and Speech.
-The course work is designed to study the workplace obstacles and opportunities through employment placing and accommodations.
+The Human Resources Management major will be offered primarily through Westminster College departments of Business, Psychology, Speech, Leadership and Education.
+The coursework is designed to focus on the study of human relationships, especially those at the workplace and coordinating the administrative functions of organizations.